Methodology

 The public site now limits itself to three source classes: current BLS occupation pages, live public ATS job boards, and primary-source layoff disclosures such as SEC filings or company investor-relations releases.

-If a data series cannot yet be reproduced from those source classes, it stays off the public charts and off the public page copy.
+If a data series cannot yet be reproduced from those source classes, it stays off the public charts and off the public page copy, except for a small set of clearly labeled high-confidence layoff reports.

 How layoff confidence works

-The live layoff page now publishes only filing-grade or official company disclosures.
-Those entries are marked Confirmed and remain intentionally narrow while the broader provenance pipeline is being audited.
+The live layoff page publishes filing-grade or official company disclosures that can still be fetched from their source URLs.
+Those entries are marked Confirmed and remain intentionally narrower than the full market while the broader provenance pipeline is being audited.

 AI context is kept separate from the fact of the workforce reduction.
 A company may be investing in AI while cutting staff without saying AI caused the event.